oknk/seaquence/_includes/about.md

 [gabrieldunne.com](http://gabrieldunne.com)

-Gabriel is an artist from San Francisco who creates audio, visual, and physical experiences and performances.
+Gabriel is an artist, designer and musician who creates audio, visual, and physical experiences and performances.
 With a background in design and music, he has used digital tools in his practice ever since he was introduced to his Dad's Commodore 64 and Amiga 1000 as a toddler.